IntentArchitect/Docs/articles/whats-new/2024/03/index.md

 # What's new in Intent Architect (March 2024)

-Welcome to the March 2024 edition of highlights of What's New with Intent Architect.
+Welcome to the March 2024 edition of highlights of What's New in Intent Architect.

 - Highlights